hackclub/hackclub/workshops/webcomponents/README.md

 </html>
 ```

 If you try to serve this, you'll find that you're getting boatloads of 404's, since this file is requesting assets that we haven't created yet.
 Style choice is highly subjective and largely irrelevant to the subject of learning web components.
-Here are some starter stylesheets you could put in your styles directory.
+Here are some starter CSS files you could put in your styles directory.

 ```css
 /**